inspr/core-legacy/doc/cli-install.md

 ## Other
-To get the latest version for Inspr CLI, download the binary file from the repository [here](https://console.cloud.google.com/storage/browser/inspr-cli).
-The latest version name is written in *latest-version* file.
-The binaries will be in the folder with the latest version name.
+To get other Inspr CLI versions, download the binary file from the GitLab repository [here](https://gitlab.inspr.dev/inspr/core/-/releases).
-**You need a GMail account to access it.**